ok-nick/liter/README.md

 	return self.array[index]
 end
 ```
+Assigning `__call` is necessary to preserve the for loop syntax as shown in the [example](#Iterating-over-an-array's-values:).\
-Creating custom [adapters](https://github.com/ok-nick/liter/tree/main/src/Adapters) is exactly the same, as seen by the [skip adapter](https://github.com/ok-nick/liter/blob/main/src/Adapters/Skip.lua).
+Creating custom [adapters](https://github.com/ok-nick/liter/tree/main/src/Adapters) is exactly the same, as seen by the [Skip adapter](https://github.com/ok-nick/liter/blob/main/src/Adapters/Skip.lua).
 It is important to recognize that you could still call internal *consumers* from `self`.

 ### Any more questions?
 The best way to get in contact with me is [through discord](https://discord.gg/w9Bc6xH7uC).